JulienGasparLopes/Sheltercraft/README.md

 # Survivalist

-A minecraft mod aiming to provide a more challenging early-game survival experience by bringing back some features of older mods.
+A minecraft mod aiming to provide a more challenging early-game survival experience.

-I decided to create this mod as most of the "early-game survival" mods are currently abandoned and outdated.
+Features are inspired on real-life stone age survival techniques.

 ## Compatibility